MohammadAbuShams/Cristiano-Restaurant/README.md

 # Restaurant-App-HTML-CSS-JS

-# Aurora Restaurant
+# Cristiano Restaurant

-Welcome to the GitHub repository for the Aurora Restaurant website!
+Welcome to the GitHub repository for the Cristiano Restaurant website!
 This project is designed to showcase a fully functional restaurant website built using HTML, CSS, JavaScript, and responsive web design techniques.

 ## Features